Footnotes Issue #82: March 21st, 2014

 The Environmental Protection Division (EPD) Emergency Response bill, HB 549 also passed, requiring that the EPD create a permanent emergency response function and train and coordinate local responders to deal with emergency releases of pollutants into GA's waters.
 Thiswas once considered an ordinary function of the agency, but budget cuts prevented the program from performing.
 Several catastrophic spill events showed the need for a permanent program, and Rep. Burns stepped forward to lead the effort to make the program permanent.

-Thanks to everyone who took action this Legislative Session, your voice made a difference!
+Thanks to everyone who took action this Legislative Session, your voices made a difference!

 2014 John Muir Outings Series